-I shoot a wide range of portraits for personal or business use in both studio and location settings
+Choose from a wide range of portrait styles to suit your look or needs for personal or business use in both studio and location settings

 For pricing or to discuss your ideas or needs please call or text me on 07720238997 ( WhatsApp ) or alternatively email me on email@example.com

-I now have portable studio lighting and backdrops so I can come to you, or we can travel to alternative settings an locations for your portrait shoot.
-The lighting set-up does not require any electricity or power points - we can go anywhere
+I have both a permanent studio and also portable studio lighting with backdrops.
+The portable lighting set-up does not require any electricity or power points - it can go anywhere

 My very early work as a freelance photographer for the music press was pretty varied to say the least, one week The Stone Roses, the next week, Tom Jones , a lot of fun, late nights, rubbish pay.